SimIntToolkit/cpswt-core/README.md

 ## cpswt-core/coa

-This project contains the Java classes necessary to implement **Courses of Action**, i.e. behavior that is designed into a federation via its federation model.
+This project contains the Java classes necessary to implement **Courses of Action (COA)**, i.e. behavior that is designed into a federation via its federation model.

 ## cpswt-core/config